tcaniagboso/Planner-System/NUPlannerSystem README.txt

 modifying the core logic.

 New Methods Overview
-automaticScheduling: Implements automatic scheduling of events based on the current scheduling strategy.
+ScheduleEvent: Implements automatic scheduling of events based on the current scheduling strategy.
 It demonstrates the system's ability to dynamically schedule events, considering the availability of invitees and the specifics of the scheduling strategy in use. addObserver and removeObserver: Facilitate the dynamic management of observers.
 These methods